Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 ### User-Stories
 #### Current User Goals
-1. As a current user, I want to see what events are on in the park.
+1. As a current user, I want to see what events are on in the park, so I can know what's going on.
-2. As a current user, I want to easily view partner websites.
+2. As a current user, I want to easily view partner websites, so I can access their information easily.
-3. As a current user, I want to easily navigate to content I've previously viewed
+3. As a current user, I want to easily navigate to content I've previously viewed, so I don't have to use multiple mouse clicks.

 #### New User Goals
-1. As a new user, I want to easily navigate the entire site intuitively.
+1. As a new user, I want to easily navigate the entire site intuitively so I can easily find the information required.
-2. As a new user, I want the information I seek to be easily accessible and relevant.
+2. As a new user, I want the information I seek to be easily accessible and relevant so I know that the information is current.
-3. As a new user, I want attractive and relavant visuals which work with the content.
+3. As a new user, I want attractive and relavant visuals which work with the content so the content is intuitive.

 #### Future User Goals
-1. As a future user, I want to see attractive and relavant visuals.
+1. As a future user, I want to see attractive and relavant visuals
-2. As a future user, I want to be informed and educated.
+2. As a future user, I want to be informed and educated so I get the information I'm browing for.
-3. As a future user, I want connect with the community.
+3. As a future user, I want connect with the community so I feel as if I'm reaching out to a person.

 ## **Website Design**